pavanjava/oop-in-python/README.md

 - Magic Methods
 - Decorators (Property Decorators)

-#### The notebooks are directly named accordingly please play eith them accordingly
+#### The notebooks are directly named as per table of contents, follow them in the same order